JorgenAnkill/Expression-methylation-Quantitative-Trait-Loci-analysis/README.md

 Contact email adress: jorgen.ankill2@rr-research.no

 This repository contains a simplified script that may be used for genom-wide expression-methylation Quantitative Trait Loci analysis (emQTL) related to the manuscript above and example data for running the code.
 In the first part of the code, the DNA methylation levels of all CpGs with an interquartile range more than 0.1 and genes with non-zero variance are correlated by Pearson correlation.
 In the manuscript, validation was performed in two independent breast cancer cohorts (OSL2 and TCGA).
 The inverse correlation coefficient values (correlation coefficient*-1) are then biclustered by spectral co-clustering[1].
 The Python code necessary for the biclustering is included in the Spectral co-clustering folder.
+For each run, a average mean square residue (MSR) score[2] is imputed to provide an estimate of the number of biclusters to select for the spectral co-clustering algorithm.

-DNA methyaltion-, expression- and clinical example data is first obtained by from XenaBrowser using the UCSCXenaTools R-package version 1.4.0.
-In the example data, 100 random samples with matching DNA methylation- and expression data was obtained from 100 primary breast tumor samples.
+In the example presented DNA methylation-, expression- and clinical data is first obtained from the XenaBrowser using the UCSCXenaTools R-package[3] version 1.4.0.
+A total of 100 random primary breast tumor samples with matching DNA methylation- and expression data was extracted from the The Cancer Genome Atlas breast cancer (TCGA-BRCA) dataset[4].

 References:
 1. Pedregosa, F. et al. Scikit-learn: Machine Learningin Python.
 J. Mach.
 Learn.
 Res.
 12, 2825-2830 (2011).
+2. Cheng, Y. & Church, G.M.
+Biclustering of expression data.
+Proc Int Conf Intell Syst Mol Biol 8, 93-103 (2000).

-Goldman, Mary, et al. "The UCSC Xena Platform for cancer genomics data visualization and interpretation."
+3. Goldman, Mary, et al. "The UCSC Xena Platform for cancer genomics data visualization and interpretation."
 BioRxiv (2019): 326470.
+4. Comprehensive molecular portraits of human breast tumors.
+Nature 490, 61-70 (2012).